Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Interaction-Oriented Trustworthiness

-\paragraph{Methods and Evaluation.} Literature studies competence through multiple approaches.
-Qualitative interviews and case analyses examine whether \ac{AI} chatbots provide useful and therapeutically relevant responses, while also documenting failures such as overly generic or inaccurate advice~\cite{song2025typing}.
-Expertise-aligned generation ensures LLMs are controlled by expert-authored therapeutic scripts, improving adherence to therapeutic principles~\cite{sun2025script}.
-In contrast, systems for therapist training rely on structured protocol-based evaluations, such as time-stamped behavioral analysis and checklist-style scoring aligned with treatment manuals \cite{swinger2025there}.
+\paragraph{Methods and Evaluation.} Literature studies competence through multiple ways.
+Qualitative interviews and analyses examine whether \ac{AI} provide useful and therapeutically relevant responses, while also documenting failures such as overly generic or inaccuracy~\cite{song2025typing}.
+Expertise-aligned generation ensures LLMs are controlled by expert-authored scripts, improving adherence to therapeutic principles~\cite{sun2025script}.
+In contrast, systems for therapist training rely on protocol-based assessments, such as time-stamped behavioral analysis and checklist-style scoring aligned with the clinic manuals~\cite{swinger2025there}.